 … all reason leaves you 😂

-So boldly off I went in the direction of my dream.
+So off I went in the direction of my dream.
 Quite boldly so, might I add 🤣

 It was a bit of a tense affair.
 Like I said, I’m still new to lace knitting, this is but my 3rd attempt at it (here’s the 1st, and the second).
 I started over 3 times I believe, getting further up the top each time.
 I wish there was a way you can rip off just a few wrong stitches (or offending rows) and go back seamlessly to a preferred point in the pattern [as with crochet].
 Whenever I make a mistake in lace knitting I just frog all the way to stitch zero because the lace pattern is too confusing for me to decipher in a way that I can go back in without botching up the pattern.

-If you are interested in making this beauty I would suggest that you stitch the back panel first, then the front.
+In any case, if you are interested in making this beauty I would suggest that you stitch the back panel first, then the front.
 I did the front panel first, according to instructions.
-But when both front & back panels were finished there was such a discrepancy in length that I had to add some more rows to the back panel.
+But when both front & back panels were finished there was a discrepancy in length (which was a surprise) that I had to add some more rows to the back panel.
 But since all the detail is in the back, this was not a very bright idea.
-I should’ve ripped off a few rows off the front panel instead (now why do I think of this just now 😆).
+Maybe should’ve ripped a few rows off the front panel instead (now why do I think of this just now 😆).